Kray-G/kinx-books/prog-lang-kinx/en/section/section03.md

 Special Object is the object which holds methods to call directly a method for the specific target type, and there are String, Integer, Double, Binary, and Array.
 And also the method itself defined to Special Object and used to call directly a method for the specific target object is called as Special Method.

-However, it is never recommended to add Special Method to Special Object because of following poins of view.
+But adding Special Method to Special Object is never recommended because of following points.

 * Because **it could be used in the library such as adding an embedded special method**.
-* Because **it could cause a behavior change inside Standard Library and it could not work correctly**.
+* Because **the behavior of Standard Library could be changed and not work correctly**.

-It is useful if using this mechanism in a library development, but note for the conflict between libraries.
+It is useful if using this in a library development, but note the conflict between libraries.
 Therefore, this section describes Special Object by the perspective of a mechanism.

 ### Example of Special Object